ngchunhon/SRTG/Rules_EN.md

 ## Game in Progress

  - Game is in turn-based
- - Each player in his/her turn
-have to play 4 Stages
+ - Each player in his/her turn have to play 4 Stages <br>
 with the following order.
  1. Beginning of Stage
  2. Supplement Stage
  3. Action Stage
  4. End of Stage
- - Any player end turn,
-pass to the next player.
+ - Any player end turn, pass to the next player.

-**Rules for 1st cycle:**
+**Rules for 1st cycle:** <br>
-All players except the last one, cannot use objects in the first cycle.
+All players except the last one, <br>
+cannot use objects in the first cycle.